jacobcd52/dictionary_learning/README.md

 For testing, I pretrained some small (expansion=4) TopK SAEs for Pythia-70M, available at the HF repo jacobcd52/TinyStories-33M_suite_4.
 You can finetune them as follows:

 0. pip install -r requirements.txt
-1. gdown https://drive.google.com/drive/folders/1kxpZkpdL2Yhs3xnv2zhbDw-OnlBkzZcx?usp=sharing (this downloads files specifying feature-connectivity graphs, for various values of the number C of connections per feature.
-I got these connections by taking, for each feature, the top C upstream features with highest average contribution over a large dataset, .
+1. gdown --folder 1kxpZkpdL2Yhs3xnv2zhbDw-OnlBkzZcx (this downloads files specifying feature-connectivity graphs, for various values of the number C of connections per feature.
+I got these connections by taking, for each feature, the top C upstream features with highest average contribution over a large dataset).
 2. python run_finetuning.py (or run as a notebook).
 You'll need to enter a wandb key.

 **Code Structure**